3 years full-time (plus optional placement year)

 As your studies progress, you will complete a thorough grounding in physical knowledge, scientific principles and methods.
 Core modules will give you a comprehensive understanding of fundamental physics, while optional modules in your third year allow you to investigate favourite topics in further depth.

-In your first year, you will study six core modules which emphasise key material to consolidate your existing knowledge and prepare you for more advanced study.
+Year 1 emphasises core material to consolidate your existing knowledge and prepare you for more advanced study.

 In addition to the above you will also need to complete our online Academic Integrity module.